baasbox/docs/source/index.md

 </aside>

 ## External Configuration File
-Instead of to pass every single option as parameter of the _start_ script, you can put all of them in an external file and just tell to BaasBox where is located.
+Instead of passing every single option as a parameter of the _start_ script, you can put all of them in an external file and simply tell BaasBox where this is located.

-To use an external file, you have to use the following option and instruction
+To use an external file, you have to use the following options and instructions

 Key   | Description   |   Example
 --------- | ----------- | -------------
 **config.file** |   An external configuration file.
 You can put all your parameters in a file.
-This file MUST include the include classpath(“application.conf”) directive, otherwise BaasBox will not work | `-Dconfig.file=baasbox.config`
+This file MUST include the `include classpath(“application.conf”)` directive, otherwise BaasBox will not work | `-Dconfig.file=baasbox.config`

 Regarding the `config.file` key, a possible example of an external configuration file may be: